Relative Explanations for Contextual Problems with Endogenous Uncertainty: An Application to Competitive Facility Location: Computational Experiments

 We obtain the following solution:

 with a Wasserstein distance of 164.917 and a captured demand of 1.8804.
-In this case, the model increases the attractiveness of location 1, which also makes it optimal to open location 3, instead of location 2.
+Since $\phi_d = \exp(\contV_d)$ and the factual values satisfy $\phi_d = 1$, this corresponds to an $\ell_1$ cost of $0.419$.
+In other words, the attractiveness of facility~1 must increase by approximately $42\%$ in exponential scale to compensate for opening facility~3 instead of facility~2.
+The model increases the attractiveness of location~1, which makes it optimal to open location~3 instead of location~2.

-Second, we impose $\lambda=0.1$, hence adding the Wasserstein regularization (we note that in this case imposing $\lambda = 1$ leads to the same solution).
-This leads to an objective aimed at keeping the choice distributions close to the factual while minimizing changes in the context.
-The solution in that case is:
+Next, we set $\lambda=0.25$, thereby adding the Wasserstein regularization.
+This introduces a trade-off that encourages the new choice distributions to remain close to the factual ones while still minimizing covariate changes.
+The solution in this case is:

-in this case with a Wasserstein distance of 100.0467 and a captured demand of 1.8807.
-Unlike the solution obtained without regularization, here the solution consists of making location 3 more attractive.
+with a Wasserstein distance of 90.8493 and a captured demand of 1.8804.
+Here, the corresponding $\ell_1$ cost equals $0.614$, which is larger than in the unregularized case.
+Hence, keeping the induced choice distributions closer to the factual ones requires a stronger increase in covariate attractiveness.
+Unlike the previous case, the optimal explanation now consists of increasing the attractiveness of location~2.

 We show the choice probability distributions induced by the different solutions in Figure~\ref{fig:distributions}.
 There is one plot for each customer.
-Notice, how, even though the changes in the context is higher in the solution obtained with regularization, the sparsity is not changed.
-As expected, the probability distributions are closer to the factual ones, compared to the distributions induced by solution without regularization.
-When increasing the attractiveness of facility 3, we observe that the probability mass for customers 1, 3 and 4 shifts from facility 1 to facility 3.
-In comparison, the probability mass for customer 2 shifts from facilities 1 and 2 to 3.
-The solutions also impact the probability of choosing the competitor location.
+Notice how, even though the covariate changes are larger in the solution obtained with regularization, the sparsity of the solution remains the same.
+As expected, the probability distributions are closer to the factual ones than those induced by the solution without regularization.
+When increasing the attractiveness of facility 2, we observe that the probability mass of the customers shifts from facility 1 to facility 3.
+These changes also affect the probability of choosing the competitor location.